Skip to content

 For example, if we want to find everyone in the database with the last name "Hebrink," we can set the search criteria to return results where the last name is "Hebrink."

 We’ve highlighted the various options available for matching most fields.
-Additionally, we support wildcards.
-For instance, if you're unsure of how to spell a guest's name but know it starts with "Heb," you can search for the last name as "Heb*."
+We also support alternative matching methods for more flexible searches.
+For example, if you're unsure of how to spell a guest's name but know it starts with "Heb," you can search for the last name as "Heb*."
 The asterisk acts as a wildcard, instructing the system to match any name that begins with "Heb," regardless of what follows.

 Some search fields have unique behaviors, and we encourage you to experiment with them!